MicrosoftDocs/azure-databases-docs/articles/cosmos-db/index-policy.md

 ```

 > [!IMPORTANT]
-> A full text policy indexing policy must be on the path defined in the container's vector policy.
-[Learn more about container vector policies](nosql/vector-search.md#container-vector-policies).
+> A full text indexing policy must be on the path defined in the container's full text policy.
+[Learn more about container vector policies](gen-ai/full-text-search.md).

 ## Vector indexes